-A uos website, by definition, has a lifespan determined by the session in which it is offered.
-Thus, if you log into SEAMS and nominate to create a uos type website, you will be asked to select the uos code, the session and the year in which it is to run.
+A UoS website has a lifespan determined by the session in which it is offered.
+Thus, if you log into SEAMS and nominate to create a UoS type website, you will be asked to select the UoS code, the session and the year in which it is to run.
 This selection will determine the standard naming of the website and also the default dates for which it will be available.

 Please note that at any time you can request the eLearning Helpdesk to change these dates.